Logo ESPAÑOL

 Endangered Species

-Currently all seven species are recognized by the IUCN (International Union for Conservation of Nature and Natural Resources) as either threatened (Loggerhead), endangered (Olive Ridley, Green & Flatback), or critically endangered (Leatherback & Kemp’s Ridley).
+Currently all seven species are recognized by the IUCN (International Union for the Conservation of Nature, 2016) as either vulnerable (Olive Ridley & Leatherback), threatened (Loggerhead), endangered ( Green & Flatback), or critically endangered (Hawksbill & Kemp’s Ridley).
 They are protected worldwide by the Convention on the International Trade of Endangered Species of Wild Fauna and Flora (CITES).
-All species were placed on the CITES endangered list between 1975 and 1977 except for the Flatback of Australia (1981).
+Between 1975 and 1981 all species were added to the CITES Appendix 1, a list of the world’s most endangered species.
+International trade of these species is strictly prohibited by the treaty.
 Mexico’s sea turtles are specifically protected within Mexico by federal decree (NOM-059-ECOL-2001) and the Carta Nacional Pesquera of 2004, although enforcement continues to be problematic.
 In spite of all these protections, illegal, unsustainable consumption continues in Mexico as well as worldwide.
-In northwest Mexico and the southwest United States alone, at least 30,000 turtles are slaughtered and sold on the black market annually mostly during Easter, Christmas and other important religious holidays, where the eating of the meat is not considered to break the Lenten rules.
+In northwest Mexico and the southwest United States alone, at least 30,000 turtles are slaughtered and sold on the black market annually mostly during Easter, Christmas and other important religious holidays, where the eating of turtle meat is not considered to break the dietary rule of abstaining from eating meat on certain days.
 National holidays as well as political and social events are also times of increased turtle consumption and even officials working on environmental issues have been known to procure a turtle meal for their honored guests.

-Turtle Cemetary Poaching for personal or commercial consumption is not the only factor contributing to the sea turtles’ plight.
+Poaching for personal or commercial consumption is not the only factor contributing to the sea turtles’ plight.
 Incidental by-catch is another major cause of turtle mortality, killing untold thousands yearly.
-They drown after they are scooped up in gill nets lacking turtle exclusion devices (TEDs) or snagged on long lines designed to catch large fish such as swordfish or tuna.
-They are injured by boat propellers or drowned when they become entangled in old nets and fishing lines.
-Chemical contaminants (such as PCB’s or the heavy metals cadmium and lead) weaken individuals and may affect long term fertility.
+They drown after they are scooped up in trawl nets lacking turtle exclusion devices (TEDs) or snagged in gill nets or on long lines designed to catch large fish such as swordfish or tuna.
+They are injured by boat propellers or drowned when they become entangled in old nets and fishing lines (ghost nets).
+Chemical contaminants (such as PCBs–polychlorinated biphenyls–or the heavy metals cadmium and lead) weaken individuals and may affect long term fertility.
 They choke on plastic bags (commonly mistaken for jellyfish).
 Even the eggs are not safe once they are laid.
 Poachers can easily decimate a season’s crop on an entire beach in some areas, as can wild and feral predators (coyotes, raccoons, wild pigs, feral dogs) that raid or otherwise disturb the carefully constructed nests.

 Last but not least, the loss of pristine nesting habitat is reducing the rate of repopulation of the species as beaches are consumed for tourism or industrial projects.
 Coastal development brings with it invasive dune plant species that make nest digging difficult.
 Off-road vehicles run rampant, compacting the sand and suffocating eggs.
 Nocturnal lighting from hotels, homes and streets can confuse the hatchlings’ ability to navigate safely and quickly toward the ocean.
 And it can be only assumed that global climate change will further contribute to this loss of habitat if, as projected, a substantial sea rise occurs.